krobelus/rate-experiments/README.md

              assert(value(c[0]) == l_Undef && value(c[1]) == l_Undef);
              for (int k = 2; k < c.size(); k++)
 ```
+\fi

-5. SICK Format
+4. SICK Format
 ==============

 When a proof is found to be incorrect, our tool outputs an incorrectness
-certificate in our modified SICK format.
-This certificate can be used by
+certificate in the previously unpublished SICK format.
+This certificate
-our tool `sick-check` to verify incorrectness of the proof without doing any
+can be used by our tool `sick-check` to verify incorrectness of the proof
-unit propagation.
-Furthermore, the size of the incorrectness certificate is
+without doing any unit propagation.
+Furthermore, the size of the incorrectness
-in practice linear in the size of the formula, while proofs are exponential.
+certificate is in practice linear in the size of the formula, while proofs
+are exponential.

 Let us give an  an example of a SICK certificate.
 The first two columns show
 a satisfiable formula in DIMACS format and an incorrect DRAT proof for this